 Letter 6173 does require action.
 Failure to respond to this letter will result in an audit of your tax account by the IRS.

 Crypto investors who intentionally underreport their investments can face fines starting from $25,000 and can even face criminal charges with up to 5 years in prison.

-Still got questions?
+Still have questions?
 We got you.
-Here's some of our most frequently asked questions.
+Here are some of our most frequently asked questions.

 Yes.
 Swapping one cryptocurrency for another is a taxable event as you're disposing of a crypto asset.
 Any gain is subject to short or long-term Capital Gains Tax depending on how long you've held your crypto.

 Do I have to report crypto losses on taxes?

 It benefits you to report crypto losses on taxes - even if you have no gains to report!
 You can offset up to $3,000 in losses against ordinary income to reduce your tax bill each year, as well as carry forward any losses you haven't offset to future financial years to use to reduce your tax bill going forward.

 Yes, like above, converting crypto into another crypto is a taxable event.
 It's a disposal from a tax perspective and any gain is subject to Capital Gains Tax.

 When do you pay tax on crypto?